MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 }
 ```

-To prevent getting the value of `ImageProperties` when its null, we will need to make the following changes:
+To prevent getting the value of `ImageProperties` when it's null, we will need to make the following changes:

 - Modify the `ImageDimensions` property to use the null conditional operator: